julienchastang/Unidata-Dockerfiles/ams2016/README/README.txt

 .....
 8.0.4 Start the LDM, TDS, TDM, RAMADDA
 9 Check What is Running
 ..
 9.1 Docker Process Status
 ..
-9.2 TDS and RAMADDA URLs
+9.2 Checking Data Directory
 ..
+9.3 TDS and RAMADDA URLs
-9.3 Viewing Data with the IDV
+..
+9.4 Viewing Data with the IDV
 .....
-9.3.1 Access TDS with the IDV
+9.4.1 Access TDS with the IDV
 .....
-9.3.2 Access RAMADDAA with the IDV
+9.4.2 Access RAMADDAA with the IDV
 10 Appendix
 ..
 10.1 Common Problems
 .....
 10.1.1 Certificate Regeneration
 .....
 10.1.2 Size of Image is not Large Enough
+.....
+10.1.3 Finicky TDM